 Till next time, let's get you organised and make your life easier!

-Shauna Upson, the founder of Secret Secretary started her business in 2010 as a Virtual Assistant.
+Shauna Upson, the founder of Secret Secretary started her business in 2010 as a Virtual Assistant and moved onto copywriting, creating website content and blog posts, as well as others forms of online content, for small business owners.